– revised 3/16/2016

 - OVER THE PLATE: The kicker’s planted foot must be behind the front edge of home plate when the ball is kicked.
 Please see “advantage rule” below.

 - ADVANTAGE RULE: If a kicker is deemed “over the plate”, the play is played out and if the play results in an any type of OUT call, the violating kicker will be called OUT and all baserunners will go back to original bases.
 In cases of double plays, the play will stand as played, but any runners not called out will go back to original bases.
 If the result is SAFE, then the play will be deemed a strike and the kicker will either get a second chance or be called out if they had one strike against them already.

 - BUNTING – Is permitted.
 Manbunting will still be frowned upon, but it is legal to do so.

 - Runners must stay in the base path.
 Fielders impeding the runners’ path to the base shall result in the runner being awarded the base.

 - Leading off and stealing are not allowed.
 Leading off/leaving early will result in a do-over.

 - Sliding is legal.
 Please do so with caution (keeping fielders and yourself in mind)

-- Runners may advance upon first touch of a fly ball by the defense regardless of outcome as a catch or not.
+- TAGGING UP: Runners may advance upon first touch of a fly ball by the defense regardless of outcome as a catch or not.
 If a runner leaves before that first touch and the ball is caught, the baserunner will be called out if the fielder returns the ball back to the base the runner left from or tags said runner with the ball before the runner can return to the base.